transimmanence/transimmanence/README.md

 ## Core Principles (The "What")

 These principles are not fixed doctrines, but rather fundamental *orientations* that shape the transimmanent *perspective* of reality.
 They describe the "lay of the land," the basic features of the unfolding, as discerned through a holistic engagement that encompasses sensory perception, intuitive insight, and embodied knowing.
 They are interconnected and mutually defining, forming a holistic worldview.
+By leaning into ambiguity, metaphor, and co-creation, the framework avoids the traps of dogma while offering profound tools for navigating complexity.

 While transimmanence strives to minimize assumptions and remain agnostic about ultimate metaphysical questions (such as the existence of a single ultimate substance or a creator deity), it does begin with certain foundational premises necessary for its framework to function.
 These are not presented as absolute truths, but rather as pragmatic starting points, informed by both Eastern philosophical traditions (particularly Buddhism) and Western systems thinking.